mohamed-elhamra/mohamed-elhamra.github.io/_posts/2020-06-14-Spring-dependency-injection.md

 Before talking about the implementation of this mechanism, I need first to define the dependency injection:<br />

 > In software engineering, **dependency injection** is a technique in which an object receives other objects that it depends on.
-These other objects are called dependencies.
+These other objects are called dependencies.<br />

 That’s the [**Wikipedia definition**](https://en.wikipedia.org/wiki/Dependency_injection), I know that's not enough to understand, but I will give you an example to illustrate more this mechanism.

+Suppose we have two classes, `Computer` and `AsusHardDisk`, and the class `Computer` uses some functionality of the `AsusHardDisk` class, so we need to create an object of `AsusHardDisk` inside the `Computer` to make calls to these functionalities, now we can say that class `Computer` has a dependency on class `AsusHardDisk`.